Dev-faiz/Deccan-Herald/README.md

 - To create something challenging and expirience how to produce a website.
-- You can watch news and register yourself as an user.
+- To leaner how to call API's and manipulate it.
 - Learned how to implement html css and js combination.

 ### Tech Stack